cchen32/Optimistic-Nihilism/README.md

 #### How to Launch
 1. For the peace of mind, run `javac *.java` instead of `javac Woo.java`
 2. From there, run `java Woo` and the Mysterious Maze shall be launched.
+3. Type in your name and hit enter.
+If you don't give your name, a name will be given to you.
+4. When it asks you if you want to procede, the only acceptable answers are "yes" or "no".
+5. Find your own path through the maze!
+Use the section "How to Navigate the Maze?" section to see more info.
+6. If you meet a monster, you will be asked if you want to use an item from your inventory.
+Acceptable answers are "yes" or "no".
+Keep in mind that once you use the item, the item's effects will wear off.
+7. If you encounter an item, it will add to your inventory.
+The most recently added item will be used if you chose to use it in battle.

 ##### How to Navigate the Maze?
 - `w` == up